0xPolygonID/docs/docs/verifier/on-chain-verification/overview.md

 :::

 ### Set the ZKP Request
+Note: the following works the same way for both `ERC20Verifier` and `ERC20LinkedUniversalVerifier` contracts with some differences mentioned below.

 The actual ZKP request "to be born before 01/01/2002" hasn't been added to the Smart Contract yet.
-To do so it is necessary to call <a href="https://github.com/iden3/contracts/blob/master/contracts/verifiers/ZKPVerifier.sol#L68" target="_blank">setZKPRequest</a> function inherited inside the ERC20Verifier which takes 2 inputs:
+To do so it is necessary to call either `setZKPRequest` function inherited inside the ERC20Verifier or `setZKPRequest` function of the Universal Verifier contract.

+The request takes the following parameters:

 1. `requestId`: the ID associated with the request.
-2. `request`: <a href="https://github.com/iden3/contracts/blob/master/contracts/interfaces/IZKPVerifier.sol#L8" target="_blank">ZKPRequest</a> struct.
-ZKPRequest struct contains 3 fields:
+2. `request`: A struct with the following fields:
    1. `metadata`: contract invoke request.
-   2. `validator` the address of the <a href="https://github.com/iden3/contracts/tree/master/contracts/validators" target="_blank">Validators Smart Contract</a> already deployed on Mumbai.
+   2. `validator` the address of the Validators Smart Contract already deployed.
 This is the contract that executes the verification on the ZK proof submitted by the user.
 It can be of type [CredentialAtomicQuerySigValidator](/docs/smart-contracts.md#credentialatomicquerysigvalidator) or [CredentialAtomicQueryMTPValidator](/docs/smart-contracts.md#credentialatomicquerymtpvalidator).
-   3. `data` encoded bytes of <a href="https://github.com/iden3/contracts/blob/master/contracts/validators/CredentialAtomicQueryValidator.sol#L12" target="_blank">CredentialAtomicQuery</a> struct.
+   3. `data` encoded bytes of CredentialAtomicQuery struct.
+   4. `controller` (for Universal Verifier only) the address of the controller of the request.
+   5. `isDisabled` (for Universal Verifier only) a boolean to disable the request.

 CredentialAtomicQuery struct contains 10 fields: